Electrical steel: Grain orientation

 Electrical steel made without special processing to control crystal orientation, non-oriented steel, usually has a silicon level of 2 to 3.5% and has similar magnetic properties in all directions, i.e., it is isotropic.
 Cold-rolled non-grain-oriented steel is often abbreviated to CRNGO.

 Grain-oriented electrical steel usually has a silicon level of 3% (Si:11Fe).
 It is processed in such a way that the optimal properties are developed in the rolling direction, due to a tight control (proposed by Norman P. Goss) of the crystal orientation relative to the sheet.
 The magnetic flux density is increased by 30% in the coil rolling direction, although its magnetic saturation is decreased by 5%.
 It is used for the cores of power and distribution transformers, cold-rolled grain-oriented steel is often abbreviated to CRGO.

 CRGO is usually supplied by the producing mills in coil form and has to be cut into "laminations", which are then used to form a transformer core, which is an integral part of any transformer.
 Grain-oriented steel is used in large power and distribution transformers and in certain audio output transformers.

 CRNGO is less expensive than CRGO.
 It is used when cost is more important than efficiency and for applications where the direction of magnetic flux is not constant, as in electric motors and generators with moving parts.
 It can be used when there is insufficient space to orient components to take advantage of the directional properties of grain-oriented electrical steel.

 Amorphous steel

-This material is a metallic glass prepared by pouring molten alloy onto a rotating cooled wheel, which cools the metal at a rate of about one megakelvin per second, so fast that crystals do not form.
-Amorphous steel is limited to foils of about 50 µm thickness.
+This material is an amorphous metal, or metallic glass, prepared by pouring molten alloy onto a rotating cooled wheel, which cools the metal at a rate of about one megakelvin per second, so fast that crystals do not form.
+Amorphous steel is limited to foils of about 50 μm thickness.
 The mechanical properties of amorphous steel make stamping laminations for electric motors difficult.
 Since amorphous ribbon can be cast to any specific width under roughly 13 inches and can be sheared with relative ease, it is a suitable material for wound electrical transformer cores.
-In 2019 the price of amorphous steel outside the US is approximately $.95/pound compared to HiB grain-oriented steel which costs approximately $.86/pound.
+In 2019, the price of amorphous steel outside the US was approximately $.95/pound compared to HiB grain-oriented steel which costs approximately $.86/pound.
 Transformers with amorphous steel cores can have core losses of one-third that of conventional electrical steels.